Docker Deep Dive - Nigel Poulton - E-Book

 Modern containers started in the Linux world and are the product of incredible work from many people over many years.
 For example, Google contributed many container-related technologies to the Linux kernel.
 It’s thanks to many contributions like these that we have containers today.

-Some of the major technologies behind modern containers include; kernel namespaces, control groups (cgroups), capabilities, and more.
+Some of the major technologies underpinning modern containers include kernel namespaces, control groups (cgroups), and capabilities.

 However, despite all this great work, containers were incredibly complicated, and it wasn’t until Docker came along that they became accessible to the masses.